 Jewelry historian Bobye Syverson, who also flew and worked on some of the planes, questions this story, explaining that the windshields were only ¼ to ½ of an inch thick.
 Although it's true that many military mechanics would carve rings out of Lucite windshields as souvenirs for their girlfriends, those tended to yellow in a way Jelly Bellies do not.

-Seeing how popular these brooches were after the war, Coro produced its own line under its Corocraft brand, including an angel fish.
+Seeing how popular these brooches were after the war, Coro produced its own copycat line under the Corocraft brand, including a fox, mallard duck, and an angel fish.
 Trifari sued the company for stealing its idea, but soon other costume jewelers were releasing their own unsigned Jelly Bellies.
 While many animal figurines were made with colored Lucite bellies, to be considered a “true” Jelly Belly the acrylic must be clear.

 In the 1950s, as modernism took hold, Lucite dominated costume jewelry and was used to make brightly colored all-plastic rings, bracelets, and bangles, as well as beads and ornaments on earrings and necklaces.
-It could be adapted to have a translucent coloring like “apple juice” or a pearl-like sheen known as “moonglow.”
-Lucite jewelry produced between 1940 and 1953 often included glitter, rhinestones, or sea shells, while translucent bangles could have designs carved into their interiors.
+It could also be adapted to have a translucent coloring called "apple juice."
+Vintage Lucite jewelry produced between 1940 and 1953 often included glitter, rhinestones, confetti, tiny flowers, or sea shells embedded into the transparent plastic, while wider bangles sometimes had patterned designs carefully carved into their interiors.

 Lisner made a tremendous range of Lucite items, in every color and shape imaginable.
 Until recently, these pieces were dismissed by collectors, but now the popularity of these items is on the rise, particularly the colored Lucite oak-leaf pieces.
 In the ’50s, Lucite was still considered fairly classy, whittled into all sorts of figures and shapes and used for hard-side purses and even stiletto high-heel shoes.